gear-foundation/dapps/contracts/syndote/README.md

             ├── ...
             ├── syndote.wasm      <---- this is built .wasm file
             ├── syndote.opt.wasm  <---- this is optimized .wasm file
-            ├── syndote.meta.wasm <---- this is meta .wasm file
             ├── player.wasm       <---- this is built .wasm file
             ├── player.opt.wasm   <---- this is optimized .wasm file
-            └── player.meta.wasm  <---- this is meta .wasm file
 ```

 ### Register players and reserve gas